10 Countries Where the Canadian Dollar is Surprisingly Strong

 10,000 shillings = $5.97 CAD

 The Tanzanian shilling hasn’t been doing well for some time now, and it’s dropped even lower than it was a couple of years ago, meaning the African nation is a great choice for a safari destination.
 In Dar es Salaam, Tanzania’s largest city, the average cost of a nice dinner for two is about 64,000 shillings, or about $38 Canadian.
+Why not make it one of the trips you need to take before you die?

 $1 CAD = 2141.79 pesos